Key Takeaways

 Approval or objection.
 The BIA either approves the contract or raises objections.
 If objections are raised, parties may revise the contract and resubmit.
 The BIA cannot unilaterally modify contract terms—approval is yes or no—but it can indicate what changes would enable approval.

 Timing.
-The approval process takes time—often months.
-Building BIA review into transaction timelines prevents delays.
+The approval process takes time.
+Building BIA review, exemption analysis, and land-status verification into transaction timelines prevents delays.
 Deals that assume instant approval often fail when approval takes longer than expected.

 Protecting Tribal Programs and Partners